CHAPTER TWO

 Micrometer screw gauge

 It is a device used to measure small lengths.
 It has an accuracy of 0.01 mm.
-It has two scales; the sleeve scale and thimble scale.
+It has two scales: the sleeve scale and the thimble scale.
 The sleeve scale is divided into upper and lower scales with the upper division in mm and lower divisions in 0.5 mm.
-Thimble scale is divided into 50 equal divisions each division consisting of 0.01 mm.
+The thimble scale is divided into 50 equal divisions, each division consisting of 0.01 mm.

 Image From EcoleBooks.com

-1. The reading on the sleeve scale is read ta the point where it touches the edge of the thimble in mm and half mm.
+1. The reading on the sleeve scale is read at the point where it touches the edge of the thimble in mm and half mm.

 2. The thimble scale is read at the point where the centre line of the sleeve is parallel to the thimble scale division.